-Fun fact: Capitol Reef National Park is home to water pocket fold, an impressive rock formation and the most defining feature of the park that originated about 50-70 million years ago.
+Capitol Reef National Park is home to water pocket fold, an impressive rock formation and the most defining feature of the park that formed millions years ago.

 This “wrinkle” spans over 100 miles through the park and creates a stunning landscape of red-rock cliffs, mesas, domes and canyons.

 The only paved road in the park that allows to see Waterpocket Fold is Highway 24.
 You can also see the fold by hiking the Burr Trail along the Notom Bullfrog Road that runs parallel to the fold.

 The erosion of watrepocket fold continues to this day, in fact, the word water pockets is referred to the many basins that have formed in sandstone layers eroded by water.
 Since these basins are common throughout the area, hence the name, water pocket fold.